ZiedYousfi/leakr/extension/README.md

 ## Development

-This project is built with:

-- TypeScript
-- Chrome Extension API
-- Vite (for building)
-- TailwindCSS (for styling)
+The extension follows a modular architecture:
+- **Components**: Reusable UI elements in `src/components/`
+- **Pages**: Main views including Search, Contents, and Creators
+- **Library**: Core functionality for database, creator identification, and platform detection
+- **Stores**: Central state management using Svelte stores

-To modify the extension:
+To extend the extension, modify the relevant components and rebuild.

-1. Edit the files in the `src` directory
-2. Rebuild the extension
-3. Reload it in Chrome

-## Privacy Considerations
+## Privacy & Security

-This extension simply initiates a search and does not store or transmit any personal data.
-It only requires minimal permissions (just "tabs" to open a new search tab).
+Leakr stores all data locally in your browser.
+No data is transmitted to external servers, ensuring your browsing history and saved content remain private.

 ## Disclaimer

-This extension is intended for educational purposes only.
-Users must respect the privacy and rights of content creators and comply with the terms of service of all platforms.
+This extension is intended for personal content organization only.
+Users must respect content creators' rights and the terms of service for all platforms.